sparshjaincs/Data-Sciecne-Journey/README.md

 ### Hello Everyone,
 #### Welcome to this repository!!!

-You can find everything I have learned in my journey to learn data science here.
+You can find everything I have learned in my journey to master data science here.
 I have included all my code samples, tools, projects, and documentation above.
 I hope you will find it useful.

 ## Notebooks
 1. [Numpy Tutorial](https://github.com/sparshjaincs/Data-Science-Journey/blob/master/Numpy.ipynb)